zhangmeng88/doris-zh-translation/en/docs/doris-ui.md

 ### Supported input files are text and code mode.

-The DORIS tool can handle two distinct input modes: text and ICD-11 code.
+The DORIS tool can handle both coded death certificates as well as textual certificates.

-This versatility allows users to choose between entering the cause of death information in a text format or utilizing ICD-11 pre-coded data sets for efficient processing.
-By accommodating both input modes, the tool caters to different user preferences and data availability in countries.
+It is much better to use coded data if you have them as the text-to-code processing is never 100% reliable.
+However, if you don't have coded data, the tool provides the flexibility to work with textual data as well.
+In this case, you're suggested to check the automatically coded data especially when the coded data is not marked as "GoodMatch" (see autocoding fields of the output file below).

 ![textcodemodessupportedpicture ](img/textcodemodessupported.png)

-### Supported file formats are Excel, CSV, and JSON.
+### Supported file formats

 By supporting multiple file formats Excel, CSV, and JSON, DORIS tool ensures compatibility and ease of use for users working with different data sources.